andrenth/postfix-erlang/README.md

 10.10).
 You may need to adapt it for different versions.

-If you're on a Debian-based distribution, copy the files under `debian` to the `debian` directory in the Postfix source (the `rules`file will be overwritten), then change to the Postfix source directory and run
+If you're on a Debian-based distribution, copy the files under `debian` to the `debian` directory in the Postfix source (the `control` and `rules` files will be overwritten), then change to the Postfix source directory and run

     $ apt-get build-dep postfix
     $ dpkg-buildpackage -b -uc -us